-- NOTES the unconfirmed minutes of the Policy Committee meeting held on 7 February 2011, forming Attachment 1 to this Report; - 2 in accordance with Clause 8.11 of the City of Joondalup District Planning Scheme No 2 ADOPTS the following: - 2.1 Draft Small Scale Renewable Energy Systems Policy forming Attachment 2 to this Report; - 2.2 Draft Environmentally Sustainable Buildings in the City of Joondalup Policy forming Attachment 3 to this Report; - 2.3 Draft Environmentally Sustainable Design Checklist forming Attachment 4 to this Report; - NOTES the submissions received forming Attachment 5 to this Report and advises the submitters of Council's decision; - 4 ADOPTS the Draft Vandalism to Vegetation on Land Owned or Managed by the City Policy, forming Attachment 6 to this Report, subject to the following amendments: - 4.1 An additional point (4) be added to the Policy to read as follows: - "Replacement planting and rehabilitation works will be determined on a site by site basis (and may include the placement of two or more of an appropriate plant species at the affected locality, of a similar maturity if possible) following the removal of the poisoned or damaged vegetation." - 4.2 An additional point (5) be added to the Policy to read as follows: - "When ongoing vandalism occurs then further investigative responses including CCTV may be considered by the Chief Executive Officer." - 5 AMENDS Clause 4.3 of Policy Elected Members Allowances forming Attachment 7 to this Report to provide an entitlement for Elected Members to attend the Annual WA Local Government Association Conference: - 6 ENDORSES the inclusion of appropriate funding in the Elected Members Conferences and Training budget to support the entitlement in Part 5 above:
+- 1 NOTES the unconfirmed minutes of the Policy Committee meeting held on 7 February 2011, forming Attachment 1 to Report CJ041-03/11; - 2 in accordance with Clause 8.11 of the City of Joondalup District Planning Scheme No 2 ADOPTS the following: - 2.1 Draft Small Scale Renewable Energy Systems Policy forming Attachment 2 to Report CJ041-03/11; - 2.2 Draft Environmentally Sustainable Buildings in the City of Joondalup Policy forming Attachment 3 to Report CJ041-03/11; - 2.3 Draft Environmentally Sustainable Design Checklist forming Attachment 4 to Report CJ041-03/11; - 3 NOTES the submissions received forming Attachment 5 to Report CJ041-03/11and advises the submitters of Council's decision; - 4 ADOPTS the Draft Vandalism to Vegetation on Land Owned or Managed by the City Policy, forming Attachment 6 to Report CJ041-03/11, subject to the following amendments: - 4.1 An additional point (4) be added to the Policy to read as follows:

+"Replacement planting and rehabilitation works will be determined on a site by site basis (and may include the placement of two or more of an appropriate plant species at the affected locality, of a similar maturity if possible) following the removal of the poisoned or damaged vegetation."

+4.2 An additional point (5) be added to the Policy to read as follows:

+"When ongoing vandalism occurs then further investigative responses including CCTV may be considered by the Chief Executive Officer."

-in relation to the request for a report to be submitted to the Policy Committee on any proposed amendments to the City's Art and Memorabilia Collections Policy NOTES the Council's previous resolution of 16 November 2010 requesting that a report be provided detailing the possibility for the City to commission various artworks depicting iconic landmarks within the City of Joondalup.
+- 5 AMENDS Clause 4.3 of Policy Elected Members Allowances forming Attachment 7 to Report CJ041-03/11 to provide an entitlement for Elected Members to attend the Annual WA Local Government Association Conference; - 6 ENDORSES the inclusion of appropriate funding in the Elected Members Conferences and Training budget to support the entitlement in Part 5 above; - 7 in relation to the request for a report to be submitted to the Policy Committee on any proposed amendments to the City's Art and Memorabilia Collections Policy NOTES the Council's previous resolution of 16 November 2010 requesting that a report be provided detailing the possibility for the City to commission various artworks depicting iconic landmarks within the City of Joondalup.